What Is Extended Term Insurance?

 Extended term insurance is a nonforfeiture option available within permanent life insurance policies accumulating cash value.
 This feature allows policyholders to use the accumulated cash value to purchase term insurance, continuing life coverage without further premium payments.

-The extended term insurance nonforfeiture option provides a solution for individuals experiencing financial changes that impact their ability to maintain regular premium payments on a permanent life policy.
+The extended term insurance nonforfeiture option provides a solution for people experiencing financial changes that impact their ability to maintain regular premium payments on a permanent life policy.

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.